dmccreary/graph-data-modeling-course/docs/glossary.md

 #### Hyperedges

-A **Hyperedge** connects more than two nodes, representing a multi-way relationship in a graph.
+An edge that connects more than two nodes, representing a multi-way relationship in a graph.

+In the LPG model we use nodes to connect more than two edges.

 **Example:** In a course project, students use hyperedges to model transactions involving multiple participants.